 Qualifying For Feral Cat Spay/Neuter

-- For our purposes, “feral” means a cat who lives in the wild and cannot be handled by people and must be trapped.
-The cat must come to the clinic in the trap.
-If the cat doesn’t have to be trapped, but can instead be picked up and placed in a carrier, it is not considered feral and is therefore ineligible for reduced-fee ($40.00) surgery.
-Please see our spay and neuter section for information on affordable surgery.
+- For our purposes, “feral” means a cat who lives in the wild and cannot be handled by people.
+If the cat can be picked up and placed in a carrier, it is not considered feral and is therefore ineligible for the reduced surgery fee.
+If a cat has a collar, it is an owned cat and is not eligible for surgery.

-- Cats that are young enough to be tamed, can become adoptable.
-Therefore, if a cat under 4 months of age is found, then the spay or neuter surgery can be performed, but it must be at our regular rates.
-Please see our spay and neuter section for information on surgery for adoptable cats.
+- Cats that are young enough to be tamed can be become adoptable.
+Therefore if a cat under 4 months of age is found, then the spay/neuter surgery can be performed, but it will be at our regular price.

-- A sick cat cannot be spayed/neutered because of risks with the anesthesia.
-For a successful surgery, the cat must be visibly healthy the day of the operation.
+- A sick cat cannot be spayed or neutered because of the risks with anesthesia.
+For a successful surgery, the cat must be visibly healthy the day of surgery.